FlavScents AInsights Entry for (Z)-3-hexen-1-yl acetate (CAS: 3681-71-8)

 7. Toxicology, Safety & Exposure Considerations

-- Dermal Exposure: Generally non-irritating and non-sensitizing at typical use levels in fragrances.
-IFRA standards should be consulted for specific product types.
+- Dermal Exposure: Generally non-irritating and non-sensitizing at typical fragrance concentrations; relevant to IFRA standards.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature